BUTT ERFLIES

 Zerynthia polyxena (Denis et Schiffermuller, 1775)

-Distribution: South and South-East Europe, Minor Asia, South Urals.
+Distribution: South and South-East Europe, Asia Minor, South Urals.
 In Kazakhstan: West Kazakhstan region, Aktobe region (locally).

-Habitats and biology: Meadow stations mainly along river valleys.
-Flight: April May.
-Forage plants Kirkazon (Aristolochia clematilis) from the Kirkazonov family (Aristolochiaceae).
+Habitats and biology: Meadows mainly along river valleys.
+Flight: April – May.
+Forage plants — Kirkazon (Aristolochia clematilis) from the Kirkazonov family (Aristolochiaceae).

-One of the most original Kazakh butterflies in appearance.
+In appearance, one of the most distinctive of the Kazakhstani butterflies.
 Typical mesophile.
 The only representative of the relict monotypic genus.

-Etymology: Polyxena (Greek, myth.)
-Polyxena, daughter of the Trojan king Priam and Hecuba, beloved of Achilles, according to legend, sacrificed to his shadow by Neoptolemus.
+Etymology: Polyxena (Greek, myth.) — According to the Greek myth, Polyxena, the daughter of the Trojan king Priam and Hecuba, was betrothed to Achilles and sacrificed on Achilles’ tomb by Neoptolemus.

 BUTTERFLIES OF THE RED DATA BOOK OF KAZAKHSTAN